hongseok-yang/graduatePL20/README.md

 * Place: ZOOM.
 If the situation of COVID-19 improves substantially, we will use the room 1101 in the E3 building.
 * Time: 9:00am - 10:30am on Monday and Wednesday from 31 August 2020 until 16 December 2020.
-* Final exam: 12-hour take-home exam on 12 December 2020.
-If the situation of COVID-19 substantially, the exam will take place at the room 1101 in the E3 building from 9:00am - 11:00am on 14 December 2019 (Monday).
+* Final exam: 12-hour take-home exam on 12 December 2020 (Saturday).

 #### Online Discussion